Shuying Sun, Ph.D.

 Shaopeng received his doctoral degree in June 2016, from Shanghai Institute of Applied Physics, Chinese Academy of Sciences.
 His graduate work, in Dr. Chunhai Fan’s lab, mainly focused on superresolution imaging and live cell dynamic imaging.
 He joined Dr. Sun’s lab in December 2016.
 Shaopeng is interested in revealing the mechanisms of RNA mediated toxicity in ALS/FTD by combining imaging methods with CRISPR technology.

-Alex received his B.S. in Biology from Spring Hill College, in Mobile, AL. As a Research Technician, Alex is responsible for ordering supplies, maintaining solutions, and assisting with experiments.
-Alex is particularly interested in understanding the underlying mechanisms of RAN translation in C9 ALS/FTD.
+Shirui received her B.S. in Neuroscience from The Ohio State University, in Columbus, OH.
+As a Research Technician, Shirui is responsible for ordering supplies, maintaining solutions, and assisting with experiments.
+Shirui is particularly interested in molecular mechanisms of pathogenesis caused by ALS-causative mutations in RNA-binding proteins and C9orf72 repeat expansion.